Limits of Echosync are the following:

 Echosync is comparing elements by checking differences about:

 However, synchronization can be started using command line and the Windows task scheduler which is easy to use.
 Profiles names can be passed as arguments to the command line of Echosync.
-Wildcard are correctly interpreted (e.g., 'NAS*' starting all profiles names starting with 'NAS').
+Wildcard are correctly interpreted (e.g., NAS* starting all profiles names starting with 'NAS').
+If the profile names contain spaces, they should be surrounded with double quotes when they are passed as arguments to Echosync.

 Button Compare starts comparison between the source folder and the corresponding destination folder.